folio-org/stripes-cli/README.md

 ## Environment Variables

 CLI options can be set using environment variables prefixed with `STRIPES_`.
-For example, to specify the `--port` option using an environment variable, use `STRIPES_PORT`.
+For example, to specify the `--port` option using an environment variable, use `STRIPES_PORT=8080`.

 ## Note about context